frontporch/docker-kafka-manager/README.md

 ```

 ## TODO
-This is the wrong way to create this container.
+This isn't the best way to create this container.
 It results in a huge container.
-A better way would be to use a java
-container and just download a [prebuilt kafka-manager release](https://github.com/yahoo/kafka-manager/releases) and extract
+A better way would be to use a openjdk:8-jre container and just download a prebuilt kafka-manager release.
-it.
+Unfortunately Kafka Manager doesn't include pre-build binaries in it's releases.
 This would result in a _drastically_ smaller image.